ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/32_Exterior Improvements/328400 Planting Irrigation.md

 ## General

 1. SUMMARY
    1. Section Includes
    1. This work shall consist of excavation, backfilling, installation of backflow preventers, piping, valves, drip components, automatic control system, sleeving and accessories.
    1. Related Sections
    1. Section 329200 - Turf and Grasses
    1. Section 329300 - Plants
 1. SUBMITTALS
    1. Product Data
    1. Prior to construction, submit three (3) bound brochures including in each a full description and Manufacturer's catalog data for each type and piece of equipment specified herein to the Owner.
 Also, submit one (1) electronic copy.
    1. Shop Drawings
    1. Prior to construction submit shop drawings indicating assembly of backflow preventer including plumbing and foundation/support system if the installation differs from the Manufacturer's recommended installation, valve connections and all typical head installations.
 Shop drawings shall be submitted in hard copy and electronic copy.
-See NREL CAD Manual for required format of electronic copy.
+See Owner CAD Manual for required format of electronic copy.
    1. Design
    1. Contractor shall design and install drip system as required including backflow preventer, pressure reducing valve, valves, wye-strainers, valve boxes, isolation valves, drip tubing, emitters, and any and all other miscellaneous components to provide a complete, functional system.
    1. Contract Close-out Submittals (comply with Section 01300)